Service animal: Role of a service animal

 The people that can qualify for a service animal can have a range of physical and/or mental disabilities.

-A guide animal is an animal specifically trained to assist visually impaired persons to navigate in public.
+A guide animal is an animal specifically trained to assist a visually impaired person to navigate in public.
 These animals may be trained to open doors, recognize traffic signals, guide their owners safely across public streets, and navigate through crowds of people.
-A mobility animal may perform similar services for a person with physical disabilities, as well as assisting with balance or falling issues.
+A mobility animal may perform similar services for a person with physical disabilities, as well as assisting with balance or falling issues, or fetching dropped or needed items.
+Some of them are trained to pull wheelchairs.
 Hearing animals are trained to assist hearing-impaired or deaf persons.
 These animals may be trained to respond to doorbells or a ringing phone or to tug their owners toward a person who is speaking to them.
 Psychiatric animals can be trained to provide deep-pressure therapy by lying on top of a person who may be experiencing PTSD flashbacks, overstimulation, or acute anxiety.
+They may be trained to interrupt harmful behaviors (e.g., skin picking).
 Similarly, autism animals have been recently introduced to recognize and respond to the needs of people with autism spectrum disorder; some persons with ASD state that they are more comfortable interacting with animals than with human caregivers due to issues regarding eye contact, touch, and socialization.
-Medical emergency animals can assist in medical emergency and perform such services as clearing an area in the event of a grand mal seizure, fetching medication or other necessary items, alerting others in the event of a medical episode; some may even be trained to call emergency services through use of a telephone with specially designed oversized buttons.
+Medical emergency animals can assist in medical emergency and perform such services as clearing an area in the event of a seizure, fetching medication or other necessary items, or alerting others in the event of a medical episode; some may even be trained to call emergency services through use of a telephone with specially designed oversized buttons.
 Service animals may also be trained to alert persons to the presence of an allergen.

+Difference from emotional support animals and pets

-The animals also provide important companionship and emotional support for owners who might otherwise be isolated due to disability.
-It is important to note, however, that providing "important companionship and emotional support for owners" is not a task that would qualify an animal as a service animal.
-In the US, it is illegal to bring an animal to non-pet friendly places simply because it provides companionship or emotional support.
-Additionally, saying your animal is a service animal for such reasons is illegal.
-The owners in turn often derive a sense of accomplishment and importance from attending to the needs of their animals.
+Service animals also provide companionship and emotional support for owners who might otherwise be isolated due to disability; however, providing companionship and emotional support is not a trained task that qualifies an animal as a service animal.

+In some places, including most of the US, claiming that an emotional support animal or a pet is a service animal is illegal.